tcvieira/bm25-exercise-report/README.md

 We know that one of the measures of a good search engine is its UI and how the user interact with it alongside with the query language expressiveness and the latency of the response.

 Thus, we build a poc of a search engine interface for our models using [streamlit](https://streamlit.io/).
-This poc can be accessed [here](https://tcvieira-bm25-exercise-report-app-41maio.streamlit.app/)
+This poc can be accessed on [streamlit cloud](https://tcvieira-bm25-exercise-report-app-41maio.streamlit.app/) or [hugginface spaces](https://huggingface.co/spaces/tcvieira/bm25-information-retrieval).